 Socialist firms were shown in meta analyses to not be less productive than capitalist firms, while being vastly more resilient (among many other beneficial attributes), so they would help the economy grow more in the long run, making us richer.
 This is not all there is to say; there are many more arguments and there are many more other factors to consider, but in the end, why bother?

 You could spend time and energy crafting long chains of arguments with lots of citations and data on unpopular positions (even if you weren't the person who made an assertion, like in this case) only to get vastly less karma/voting power than people who just assert the popular opinion.
 I.e., in this case, the assertion "socialism would make us poorer" without any sources or arguments.
-Which btw is fine, this is an internet comment not an academic paper, but I've experienced the dynamics on this forum for years; if one were to reply that it wouldn't make us poorer, also without sources, or even with a some sources, you would lose karma/voting power.
-And then another person would jump in and point out that the reply didn't cover literally every aspect of the economy, and it avoided talking about this part, which is fine, demands for rigor are good, but the forum as a whole more often than not has isolated demands for rigor, and the original anti-socialism assertion rarely if ever gets such a demand.
+Which btw is fine, this is an internet comment not an academic paper, but I've experienced the dynamics on this forum for years; if one were to reply that it wouldn't make us poorer, also without sources, or even with some sources, you would lose karma/voting power.
+And then another person would jump in and point out that the reply didn't cover literally every aspect of the economy, and it avoided talking about this or that part, which is fine, demands for rigor are good, but the forum as a whole more often than not makes isolated demands for rigor, and the original anti-socialism assertion rarely if ever gets such a demand.

 Case in point, the comment you're replying to.
 It didn't even make the assertion that socialism is better, just posted some studies and data from which one could infer that he is pro-socialism, and that's enough to make him lose karma/voting power, while your stronger assertion without any studies/data (which, again, is fine) get lots of karma.